 California does not require a handyperson license.
 As a result, the phrase “handyperson” may refer to an unlicensed worker who does domestic repairs.
 While a handyman is not a regulated tradesperson, they are typically not insured or bonded.
 Additionally, consumers who engage in an agreement with an unlicensed individual may not have much recourse should something go wrong.

 SWIFT Is Catching Violators

-A handyman must stay under the legal construction limit of $500.
-Additionally, they must mention in all advertising that they are not a licensed contractor.
-If you advertise minor plumbing, electrical, drywall and more without notifying the public that you are not licensed, you’re running the risk of law enforcement.
-In February of 2016 law enforcement ran a sting operation of unlicensed contractors.
-Among those who bid on jobs, 17 people were given citations.
-Twelve of the seventeen received citations for false advertising.
-Don’t think that California is turning a blind eye to violators.
-SWIFT (Statewide Investigative Fraud Team) is in place to catch unlicensed contractors.
+A handyperson must adhere to the $500 legal construction limit.
+In addition, a person promoting a handyman company must disclose that they’re a licensed plumbing contractor.
+If you promote minor plumbing, electrical, and drywall work without disclosing to the public that you are not licensed, you face the danger of being cited by law authorities.
+In February 2016, law enforcement conducted an undercover operation targeting unlicensed contractors.
+Seventeen individuals who bid on jobs received citations.
+Twelve of the seventeen got cited for deceptive advertising.
+However, California does not overlook violators.
+SWIFT (Statewide Investigative Fraud Team) was established to investigate and prosecute unregistered contractors.

 The $500 cap is subject to various exceptions.
 The exemption is the “sale or installation of completed items that do not become permanently attached to the structure.”
 So, for instance, hanging pictures, building shelves, and constructing furniture is acceptable as long as they are not permanently attached to the structure.